 Prior to joining Duke, Jane managed trusts and estates at a small law firm and was a vice president with The Northern Trust Company in Chicago.
 Jane loves to travel and is conversant in Cantonese and French.
 She keeps busy with her husband and two teenagers and is an active volunteer in Durham and Chapel Hill.

 Leslie M. Anderson

 Project Coordinator for Trusts and Estates

+Leslie oversees reporting and data accuracy for the Office of Gift Planning.
+She works closely with development teams across the university providing information and analysis as needed.
+She also assists with the administration of our Trust and Estate programs.
 Leslie is a native Carolinian—born in South Carolina and raised in Durham.
 She is a graduate of North Carolina Wesleyan College and joined the Gift Planning team in 2002.
-Leslie is our data guru providing our reports, statistics and analysis as needed.
-She also supports the Trust and Estates group with their many administrative tasks.
-Prior to joining the team, Leslie worked in human resources and as a bank teller.
-Leslie has a young daughter who is her constant source of joy and makes her home in Raleigh.
+Prior to joining the team, Leslie worked in human resources and banking.
+Leslie has a young daughter who is her constant joy and makes her home, along with her husband, in Raleigh.